-Although this tool is extremely useful and effective, it is NOT stealthy.
-Any website with an IDS or other security measures in place will detect that you are scanning it.
-Originally designed for security testing, it was never meant to be stealthy.
+Although this tool is extremely effective, it's not stealthy.
+Any site with an intrusion-detection system or other security measures in place will detect that you're scanning it.
+Initially designed for security testing, it was never meant to be stealthy.

 Let's fire up Kali and get started with nikto.
 Once we have Kali up and running, go to Kali Linux -> Vulnerability Analysis -> Misc Scanners -> nikto, like in the screenshot below.